top of page

 TPM New Implementation Program in Fabrication and Assembly Industries – JIPM/Shirose et al.

-• This is a key reference produced by the JIPM to help solidify the knowledge of TPM for the discrete manufacturing industry.
-It is a sister publication to the later publication: “TPM in the Process Industries”.
+• This book is a key reference produced by the JIPM to help solidify the knowledge of TPM for the discrete manufacturing industry.
+It is a sister publication to the later publication: "TPM in the Process Industries."

 TPM in the Process Industries -- Suzuki et al.

-• This was a key reference for our pillar leaders, and we purchased one copy for each pillar leader (our PL were from different locations).
-It covers every pillar in detail, and is specifically written for the process industries; such as chemical processing, food processing, baking, blending, mixing etc. (We make batches of Ink so it was perfect for our application.)
-For discrete manufacturing you should see the book “TPM Total Productive Maintenance -New Implementation Program in Fabrication and Assembly Industries” by Shirose et al.
+• This book was a key reference for our pillar leaders, and we purchased one copy for each pillar leader (our Pillar Leaders were from different locations).
+It covers every pillar in detail for the process industries, such as chemical processing, food processing, baking, blending, and mixing.
+(We make batches of Ink, so it was perfect for our application.)
+For discrete manufacturing, you should see the book "TPM Total Productive Maintenance -New Implementation Program in Fabrication and Assembly Industries" by Shirose et al.

 Monodzukuri Test Learning Textbook Sample -- JIPM Japan Institute of Plant Maintenance

-This is a sample of the contents from the “Monodzukuri Test Learning Textbook”.
-This book was created by JIPM to help teach, and test the understanding of the key concepts of TPM.
+This book is a sample of the "Monodzukuri Test Learning Textbook."
+JIPM created this book to help teach and test the understanding of the key concepts of TPM.
 It covers all the TPM Pillars of activity and the key tools used within TPM.
-Note that this is just a sample and only shows about 5 pages from each main chapter in the book which contains a total of 294 pages.
-To order this textbook click this link Textbook.
-The English version is about $52 USD or 5500 yen.
+Note that this is just a sample and only shows about five pages from each main chapter in the book, which contains 294 pages.
+To order this textbook, click this link Textbook.
+The English version is about USD 52 or 5500 yen.

 Autonomous Maintenance in 7 Steps – Masaji Tajiri and Fumio Gotoh

-• This is the detailed guide for understanding and deployment of the Autonomous Maintenance pillar of TPM.
-I personally loved this manual and although it is quite detailed and a lot to read, it is worth every second of time to read if you really want to understand this pillar and how to support it.
-It covers the philosophy and the psychology as well as the mechanics of this pillar.
+• This book is a detailed guide for understanding and deploying the Autonomous Maintenance pillar of TPM.
+I loved this manual, and although it is quite thorough and a lot to read, it is worth every second of reading if you want to understand this pillar and how to support it.
+It covers the philosophy, psychology, and mechanics of this pillar.

 Support for Shop floor teams